-The career outlook for Certified and Licensed Dental Assistants in Minnesota is EXCELLENT!
-Dental Assistants are in demand through-out the United States and enjoy excellent work schedules, attractive compensation packages and pleasant work environments.
-The RCTC Dental Assistant Program has excellent job placement and the 2015 graduates entered the job market with a starting salary range of \$17 to \$22 per hour.

-A dental assistant may be employed in a general dental practice or a specialty dental practice.
-The dental specialties include: Pediatric Dentistry, Orthodontics, Oral and Maxillo-Facial Surgery, Endodontics, Periodontics and Prosthodontics.
-A dental assistant may be employed in solo or group dental practices, hospital dentistry, research institutions, government dental facilities, or dental training facilities.
-Some employment opportunities exist with dental product manufacturers and dental supply companies.
+Dental Assisting is a career that is in high demand and includes excellent work schedules, attractive compensation packages and pleasant work environments.
+The 2016 RCTC Dental Assisting graduates reported starting salaries between \$19 and \$26 per hour.
+A dental assistant may be employed in a general dental practice or specialty dental practice (ie. Pediatric Dentistry, Orthodontics, Oral and Maxillo-Facial Surgery, Endodontics, Periodontics and Prosthodontics).
+Dental assistants may also be employed in solo or group dental practices, hospital dentistry, research institutions, government dental facilities, or dental training facilities.